I/O Lakehouse et Warehouse

 relative_path (str) – Destination path inside the Lakehouse (e.g.

-"sales_clean","Tables/sales_clean", or"dbo.PdC Extraction").mode (str) – Spark write mode:
+"sales_clean","Tables/sales_clean", or"dbo.PdC Extraction").mode (str) – Spark save mode

-"overwrite"(default),"append","ignore", or"error".partition_by (list[str] | None) – Optional column names to partition by.
+"overwrite"(default),"append","ignore","error", or Delta merge modes"upsert"/"merge"(bootstrap overwrite when the target table does not exist)."merge"is treated like"upsert".partition_by (list[str] | None) – Optional column names to partition by.
 Each name is resolved like

 fabrictools.clean_data()/fabrictools.merge_dataframes()(physical name, normalized unique label, or snake_case).
 Auto-detected date partitions are appended when present ondf.format (str) –